 During the first 2 to 3 days, the wound should not be wetted, in the following few days, vigorous activity, use of cosmetics, and exposure to sunlight should be avoided.

 If the wound does not heal completely or hurts after removing the wart for 3-4 weeks, you should seek the advice of your doctor.
 This situation can be caused by a weakening of the body or microbial contamination, which will require appropriate medication.

 Warts can be removed by a lot of different methods and depending on their size and treatment the healing time may vary.
-You may ask your doctor about What to Do after Removal of Warts in Dubai, Abu Dhabi & Sharjah.
+You may ask your doctor about What to Do After the Removal of Warts in Dubai, Abu Dhabi & Sharjah.
 If the doctor prescribes you to take any medications, you should take them regularly.
-The wound that appears on the skin at the site of the treatment cannot be wetted, pierced, and it is undesirable to touch it at all to avoid any kind of infection.
+The wound that appears on the skin at the site of the treatment cannot be wetted or pierced, and it is undesirable to touch it at all to avoid any kind of infection.